stac-extensions/label/README.md

 The raster label file (e.g. a GeoTIFF) should be included as an asset under the item.
 Along with the image file, a GeoJSON `FeatureCollection` asset should be included.
 That `FeatureCollection` should contain a single `Feature` , ideally a polygon geometry defining the extent of the raster.

+The [classification](https://github.com/stac-extensions/classification) extension should be used to show the mapping of raster pixel values to human-readable class names.

 #### Rendered images (optional)